O.S. [Sakhnovskaia, Elena (Olena) Borisovna]

 Born March 15, 1902, Kiev, Russian Empire; died March 28, 1958, Moscow, USSR

 Sakhnovskaia was living in Moscow by 1932 and was working in book illustration while developing her easel painting technique.
 One of her most noted illustrations was used for the 1928 re-printing of Nikolai Gogol’s classic, “The Night Before Christmas”.
 While Sakhnovskaia made her living working on illustrations for literature (in particular children’s books), bookplate design was her true specialty.
-In the mid-1930s, Sakhnovskaia's artistic focus shifted to woodcut design and lithography.
-At age 55, she died and was buried in the New Don Cemetery southwest of Moscow.
+In the mid-1930s, the artist's focus shifted to woodcut and lithography.
+Upon her death at age 55, she was buried in the New Don Cemetery southwest of Moscow.

 Sources & Citations